 WW-2 and WW-3 Warson Woods Sanitary Relief (12302)

-As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is designing a project to replace undersized sanitary sewers in Warson Woods, Ladue, Kirkwood, Rock Hill and Glendale.
+As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is constructing a project to replace approximately 10,000 feet of undersized wastewater sewers in the cities of Warson Woods, Ladue, Kirkwood, Rock Hill and Glendale.
+In addition, approximately 140 feet of natural creek will be stabilized to reduce creek bank erosion and improve water flow.

 Project Map